boxzr/tuneboxed-ios/README.md

 ## Features

-- Beautiful, animated UI with a modern, futuristic design
+- Animated UI with a modern, futuristic design
 - Instagram-like feed for music sharing
 - User profiles with verified badges
 - Like and interact with music posts